 No longer a requirement for abortions to be performed in licensed premises

-This means that abortion services can be provided closer to home, including in primary care and via telehealth.
+This means that abortion services can be provided closer to home, including in primary care and via the National Abortion Telehealth Service (DECIDE).

 A qualified health practitioner can provide abortion services to an individual who is not more than 20 weeks pregnant without needing clinical or any other evidence of appropriateness.